CopernicaMarketingSoftware/Documentation/Mailerq/5.1/rabbitmq-config.md

 ## RabbitMQ address

 MailerQ reads the location and authentication information to connect to RabbitMQ from its config file.
+This data is stored in the "rabbitmq-address"
+setting:

 ```
 rabbitmq-address: amqp://login:passwd@hostname/vhost